SteveDoyle2/NASTRAN-95/um/bulk.md

    equivalent power contributed via this card into each grid point i, connected to each element listed, is

-   P  = QV * VOL * F(t-ç )
+   P  = QV * VOL * F(t-Ã§ )
     i           i       i

-   where VOLi is the portion of the volume associated with point i and F(t-çi) is the function of time defined by a TLOADi card. çi is the delay for each point i.
+   where VOLi is the portion of the volume associated with point i and F(t-Ã§i) is the function of time defined by a TLOADi card. Ã§i is the delay for each point i.

 3. EID may be specified as individual references or as sequential lists (THRU